 Branson is a decidedly white-collar city, with fully 89.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Branson is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Branson who work in food service (23.15%), sales jobs (15.95%), and office and administrative support (12.38%).

 Of important note, Branson is also a city of artists.
 Branson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Branson’s character.

 Also of interest is that Branson has more people living here who work in computers and math than 95% of the places in the US.

+Branson is a somewhat ethnically-diverse city.
 The people who call Branson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Branson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Branson include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Branson include English, Irish, Scots-Irish, and European.